 - because separating from the culture would be a huge price to pay

 - when they can focus on their work and trust they will be fairly compensated

 As Michael went through the ten reasons, it was clear that nine of the critical steps required an emotional connection to the employee’s peers, leadership and workplace.
-Compensation is the outlier, but strangely where many organizations put their retention efforts.
+Compensation is the outlier, but strangely where many organizations put their employee retention efforts.
 Sure, more money is nice, but that, in and of itself, does not keep a good employee happy and satisfied.

-Reasons 1 thru 9 require a deeper emotional and relationship connection that link a company and an employee - because a bigger paycheck, or even a ping pong tables and nap pods, just won't cut it.
+Reasons 1 thru 9 require a deeper emotional and relationship connection that links a company and an employee - because a bigger paycheck, or even ping pong tables and nap pods, just won't cut it.
 There are needs that are brought to the workplace each and every day that the employee and organization share and develop.

 So, just how does an employer provide these ten things?
 Well for me, it is all nicely embodied by the Great Game of Business principles of Know & Teach the Rules, Follow the Action and Keep Score and Provide a Stake in the Outcome:

 -Know & Teach the Rules brings business transparency and education to the workplace, including High-Involvement Planning and development of the Critical Number.
 Employees are awakened to the principles of their company.
 They understand that their work has purpose and meaning, how their personal contributions make a difference, and develop a trust in leadership by knowing exactly how the business will be run, with their input.

 -Follow the Action and Keep Score brings weekly information front and center through Huddles and forward forecasting.
 Together all associates are bringing forth their best efforts, sharing company information where they are recognized and respected, encouraged and mentored to achieve their full potential and, as a result, become emotionally invested in work and the company.